Managing feedback in the disability sector

 Effective feedback systems

-A feedback and incident review process supports people's rights to raise their concerns without fear of payback.
-The process must be easily accessible to clients, their families, carers and staff members.
+A feedback and incident review process supports people's rights to raise their concerns without fear of payback and is easily accessible.

 Feedback provides an opportunity to make services better and safer for everyone.